QUICK ANSWER

 Does a broker associate supervise sales associates?

-Generally no. Supervision of sales associates belongs to the registered broker of the brokerage.
-A broker associate can mentor newer agents informally, but formal supervisory authority as the broker requires active broker status.
+Not as the brokerage's qualifying broker while operating in broker associate status.
+Supervision of sales associates belongs to the registered broker of the brokerage.
+A broker associate can mentor, train, or help team members if the broker authorizes it, but formal supervisory authority as the broker requires active broker status.

 Can a broker associate hold escrow?

-No. Escrow funds are held by the brokerage and managed by the broker.
-A broker associate cannot personally hold or manage escrow accounts in the broker associate role.
+Not as the brokerage's broker.
+Escrow funds are held by the brokerage and managed under the broker's responsibility.
+A broker associate should follow the employing broker's escrow-delivery procedures and cannot personally hold or control brokerage escrow accounts in the broker associate role.

 What renewal education does a broker associate need?